We may receive compensation when you click on links to products from our partners.

 People care a lot about authenticity, sincerity, and integrity.
 They care about it as consumers, as people, and as enthusiasts of things, themselves.

-However, it is you run your business specifically, or pursue your career according to whatever it is that that motivates you the most, being true to yourself and acting with integrity is bound to make you popular.
+No matter how you manage your business or pursue your career, being true to yourself and acting with integrity is likely to earn you popularity.

 Don’t actively try to “make a living” at all – just do what it is you love, as sincerely as possible